 While serious side effects of the Shingrix vaccine are rare, they can occur.
 Some of the more serious side effects that have been reported include:

-- An allergic reaction, which can cause difficulty breathing, swelling of the face or throat, and hives or a rash.
+- An allergic reaction can cause difficulty breathing, swelling of the face or throat, and hives or a rash.
 Anaphylaxis, a severe and potentially life-threatening allergic reaction, has been reported in rare cases.